EsterCortes/Computer-Science-Degree-Final-Assignment/README.md

 # Computer Science Degree Final Assignment

-These files belong to the final assignment of my computer science degree.
+These files belong to the final assignment of my Computer Science Degree.